PedroFellipeAntunes/ascii-image-java/README.md

 - **Character Set Customization**: Use custom ASCII character sets to define the appearance of the ASCII art, which can be ordered automatically to create the gradient.
 - **Scaling**: Adjust the scaling factor to control the size of the output ASCII art.
 - **Color Option**: Choose to display the ASCII art in color based on the original image's colors or in monochrome.
+- **Invert**: Choose to the brightness of the image, useful for images with very high brightness.
 - **Preview & Save Option**: Preview the generated ASCII art and choose to save it after processing.

 ## Output Format & Naming